Polar alignment, refraction and the King tracking rate

 How does drift alignment compare with other methods of polar alignment in terms of accuracy and length of time required?

-If drift alignment is performed in the traditional way, by observing the drift, tweaking the axis adjustment, re-observing the drift and repeating until the drift is sufficiently small, then a good drift alignment probably takes between half an hour and an hour.
-A calculated drift alignment using the spreadsheet probably needs half an hour to do well.
+If drift alignment is performed in the traditional way, by observing the drift, tweaking the axis adjustment, re-observing the drift and repeating until the drift is sufficiently small, then a good drift alignment might take an hour or so.
+A calculated drift alignment using the spreadsheet needs at least half an hour to do well.

-A good polar scope may well be as accurate as traditional drift alignment, and certainly faster.
-Other methods, such as building T-point based pointing models, should yield a similar (or better) accuracy, whilst possibly taking longer.
+A good polar scope may be good enough in many cases, and certainly faster than drift alignment.
+Other methods, such as building T-point based pointing models, should yield a similar (or better) accuracy than drift alignment, whilst possibly taking longer.
 Some telescope controllers offer polar alignment assistance as a model-building option.
-For super-accuracy, the best methods are probably 'photographic' ones based on imaging stars close to the pole.
+There are also a number of software aids available that make good polar alignment very straightforward.

-Nonetheless, we should keep drift alignment in our arsenal of polar alignment tools because it will always work well, and can be done with just an eyepiece; it doesn't need calibrated setting circles, a computerised mount or even a view of the pole.
+Nonetheless, we should keep the standard drift alignment method in our arsenal of polar alignment tools because it will always work well, and can be done with just an eyepiece; it doesn't need calibrated setting circles, a computerised mount or even a view of the pole.

 Acknowledgements